Electrochemical vs. NDIR vs. Zirconia Sensors

 ---

-1. Electrochemical Sensors (The Standard for Oxygen)
+1. Electrochemical Sensors (The Workhorse for Oxygen)

-Cons: The chemical electrolyte depletes over time.
+The electrolyte depletes gradually, so the sensor output drifts over time.

 ---